What Are Autoimmune Diseases?

-There are many different autoimmune diseases, and they can each affect the body in different ways.
-For example, the autoimmune reaction is directed against the brain in multiple sclerosis and the gut in Crohn's disease.
+The autoimmune reaction is directed against the brain in multiple sclerosis and the gut in Crohn's disease.
 In other autoimmune diseases such as systemic lupus erythematosus (lupus), affected tissues and organs may vary among individuals with the same disease.
 One person with lupus may have affected skin and joints whereas another may have affected skin, kidney, and lungs.
-Ultimately, damage to certain tissues by the immune system may be permanent, as with destruction of insulin-producing cells of the pancreas in Type 1 diabetes mellitus.
+Destruction of insulin-producing cells of the pancreas causes Type 1 diabetes mellitus.

-Many of the autoimmune diseases are rare.
-As a group, however, autoimmune diseases afflict millions of Americans.
-Most autoimmune diseases strike women more often than men; in particular, they affect women of working age and during their childbearing years.
+Autoimmune diseases afflict millions of Americans, strike women more often than men; in particular, they affect women of working age and during their childbearing years.

 (Listed by the Main Target Organ)